The Commodore (O'Brian novel): Reviews

-Kirkus Reviews has strong words of praise for a mesmerizing performance on many levels, with direct links to Jane Austen's novel Perusasion as to the domestic lives of the main characters, and a writing style marking O'Brian as the heir "of Jane Austen herself."
+Kirkus Reviews has strong words of praise for a mesmerising performance on many levels, with direct links to Jane Austen's novel Perusasion as to the domestic lives of the main characters, and a writing style marking O'Brian as the heir "of Jane Austen herself."
 The story has a section on land with "the perils of domesticity" as challenges, as well as the dual mission at sea.
 They particularly noted "Maturin's enlightened 18th-century speculations on love, sex, and politics".

 Publishers Weekly notes the amount of domestic life in this novel, told with great historical and nautical accuracy.
 Both Aubrey and Maturin undertake the naval mission with "clouds" from their family affairs.

 Joel White, writing in the New York Times, says that compared to some of the earlier novels, The Commodore is "relatively peaceful compared with the usual Patrick O'Brian offering" as to battles.
 On the other hand, he remarks that "it is not the sea battles that keep us turning the pages, but rather the improbable, delightful friendship between the two men as well as their relationships with their families and shipmates."
 The main characters "are complex men, expertly portrayed", and both leave home for their naval mission unhappy due to family concerns.
 The naval mission begins on the west coast of Africa to intercept slave ships, the trade already outlawed in England, then moves on to surprise a French expedition.
 That comes to a conclusion that makes "all right with the world, and the opportunity open for another book to come."